hotschedules/slate/source/includes/making-a-call/getting-started.md

 So for example, if your organization name is my-deli, your URL would be `https://api.hotschedules.io/my-deli`

+##IDM - Creating Your Global Profile

+Identity Management, or IDM, allows you to sign in to multiple HotSchedules modules with one username and password.
+With IDM, you'll have one place to go, and one username and password to access all things HotSchedules.

+_**Please note:**_  With that said, this tool is in its early stages, and does not yet cover ALL HotSchedules modules.
+The plan is to incorporate all tools by mid-2018.

+For more details on IDM, please click [HERE](https://help.hotschedules.com/hc/en-us/articles/115001464671-IDM-Creating-Your-Global-Profile).

 ##IDM How to Programatically Retrieve JWT Tokens

+Note: Postman is the free tool used to generate these examples.
+Download [Postman](https://www.getpostman.com/postman).

 **What are JSON Web Tokens?**